Denver Homes Online

 home price negotiation

-As the graph shows, the longer the home price negotiations continue, the more likely those negotiations will stall or fail in a majority of transactions (bank-owned homes and short sales excluded).
+This graph shows that the longer negotiations continue, the less likely the buyer or seller will reach a deal (bank-owned homes and short sales are excluded).

 SEARCH ALL DENVER HOMES HERE